therealtiantian/therealtiantian.github.io/_posts/2025-09-12-academic-reflection.md

 ---
 I didn’t go through the traditional academic route, which is basically a highway from bachelor to PhD.
 My bachelor years were spent with a lot of rebellion and exploration.
 I did work very hard during those years to consolidate my language skills, that is, pragmatics.
 I believed that language is dead unless it is used, so I didn’t put much effort on consolidating the knowledge on linguistics, instead I put a lot of effort in observing language and using language.

 Fast forward to my bachelor’s graduation, I still chose the pragmatic path.
 I started working headlong in communication industry, and later media publication.
-I still heavily focued on how to effectively use language and act with language.
+I still heavily focued on how to effectively use language and make actions with language.

 After multiple years of that, now I am back to University with a genuine interest in language itself, that is linguistics.
 Now I am struggling to get rid of the habits that I accumulated from my Bachelors all the way to my industry experience, which hinders my linguistic research.
 I need to transition myself from using language to observing it and analysing it.
 And I do need to change myself a lot in order to do it.